Chemsorly/BusinessProcessPrediction/README.md

 Python scripts for Keras and Tensorflow to make business process predictions with Recurrent Neural Networks.
 It reads in a dataset event logs (in csv format), trains a network based on

 # How to use
-(1) define a data definition in the folder datadefinitions
+1. define a data definition in the folder datadefinitions
-  * a data definition describes the inputs data columns of a dataset and how to handle them (1.1) implement GetRowStructure
+    a data definition describes the inputs data columns of a dataset and how to handle them
+    1.1. implement GetRowStructure
-  (1.2) (optional) override CreateMatrices
+    1.2. (optional) override CreateMatrices
-  (1.3) (optional) override MakePredictions
+    1.3. (optional) override MakePredictions
-(2) implement a start-script, that calls the utility.run.Train_And_Evaluate function with all parameters.
+2. implement a start-script, that calls the utility.run.Train_And_Evaluate function with all parameters.
 Undefined parameters will be replaced by default values.
-  * see utility/preprocessing for all default values
+    see utility/preprocessing for all default values
-  * see c2k_train_and_predict.py for example implementation
+    see c2k_train_and_predict.py for example implementation
-(3) run the script
+3. run the script. the result will be a trained model (\*.h5) and the predictions of the test set (\*.csv)

 # Editable parameters
 * datageneration_pattern (enum): defines how the data is fed during training. use Generator if data does not fit into memory.